ankush91/Rtce/README.md

 Do not abort the client except through logoff.
 In the current state, the server is not prepared to recover from poor termination, and

+###Server discovery

+The server discovery is implemented by having the server create a seperate thread to respond with a "HI" to any client who sends a message.
+When a client starts he will make a call to Java's routine to get the client's IP address, and then attempt to change the fourth octet of the IP address and see if any server responds back with a "HI".
+So for example if the client's IP address is 192.168.1.9, it will try 192.168.1.* where * is 1 - 255 to see if any server says "HI".
+This limits discovery to the network, and will not discover server's that exist beyond the network (through routing tables and gateways for example)

 ####login

 To begin a client session, type the command login,{username},{password},{documentOwner},{documentTitle} and press enter.